-Encapsulation is one of the four principles of object-oriented programming (OOP) which emphasize modularity and hiding away of complexities in order to better maintain and reason about code.
+Encapsulation advances the benefits of modularity and hiding away of complexities in order to better maintain and reason about code.
+It is one of the four principles of object-oriented programming (OOP).

 class Robot(object):def __init__(self):self.__version = 22def getVersion(self):print(self.__version)def setVersion(self, version):self.__version = versionobj = Robot()obj.getVersion()obj.setVersion(23)obj.getVersion()print(obj.__version)